 Weight: 2.0 oz | 56 grams

-This shell should be on everyone’s ultralight backpacking gear list.
-For weighing almost nothing, this windbreaker stifles morale-zapping gusts and holds in body heat with ease.
-The Ventum ripstop nylon material is a bit fragile though, so treat it kindly.
+This wind shell is extremely popular on ultralight backpacking gear lists worldwide.
+For weighing almost nothing, this windbreaker stifles gusts and holds in body heat with ease.
+When nights are especially cold, I wear it to bed instead of a thermal top.